madfam-io/plinto/docs/STATUS_REPORT_NOV2025.md

 ## 🎯 Executive Summary

-Plinto is a **production-ready enterprise authentication and identity platform** with comprehensive backend implementation and strong frontend foundations.
+Janua is a **production-ready enterprise authentication and identity platform** with comprehensive backend implementation and strong frontend foundations.
 The platform is **80-85% complete** with well-defined paths to full production deployment.

 ### Key Achievements
 - ✅ **Backend APIs**: 95% complete (all enterprise features implemented)